bzminer/bzminer2/README.md

   --bench, --test         Mine a local bench job (default sha256d; select with -a) --benchmark [diff]      Run a local stratum server and mine it over real TCP
-                          (default algo xelis, difficulty 1000; e.g. --benchmark -a xelis) --benchmark-job-interval <ms>  Keep each deterministic benchmark job this long (default 600000; use 4000 to stress stale-job handling) --no-watchdog           Run the worker in-process (no supervisor; debugging)
+                          (default algo xelis, difficulty 1000; e.g. --benchmark -a xelis) --cpu-metrics <0|1>     Collect CPU telemetry (default 1; 0 skips the CPU sensors) --tui-width <n>         Console width in characters (0 = follow the terminal) --tui-height <n>        Console height in rows (0 = follow the terminal) --hashrate-window <s>   Seconds the reported hashrate averages over (default 30;
+                          higher is steadier, lower reacts to a change sooner) --disable_sse           Pretend this CPU has no SSE4.1/AES/PCLMUL, nor anything above it - for measuring the portable path --disable_avx2          ... no AVX/AVX2 (so no VAES or AVX-512 either).
+This is how to measure the AVX2 path on a newer CPU --disable_avx512        ... no AVX-512, and no AMX with it --disable_vaes          ... no VAES/VPCLMULQDQ --disable_amx           ... no AMX --disable_huge_pages    Allocate with ordinary pages, to measure what huge pages are actually worth on this rig --cpu_threads <n>       How many CPU threads mine (0 = auto, which leaves one or two for everything else so the machine stays usable) --cpu_affinity <list>   Which processors mine: 0-7,16,18.
+Takes precedence over --cpu_threads; the rest run the miner's own threads --benchmark-job-interval <ms>  Keep each deterministic benchmark job this long (default 600000; use 4000 to stress stale-job handling) --no-watchdog           Run the worker in-process (no supervisor; debugging)